 - Enabling the government to deliver its infrastructure plans

 The Virtual Summit Experience

-To adapt to the current environment and the growing demand for delegates to enjoy the conference experience in an online manner, The CIF Annual Conference 2020 will come to you as a first of its kind virtual event.
+To adapt to the current environment and the growing demand for delegates to enjoy the conference experience in an online manner, The CIF Annual Conference 2021 will once again come to you as a virtual event.

-While our delegates will join in from the comfort of their homes and offices across Ireland and around the world, the event itself will be broadcast live from our dedicated studio in Dublin.
+While our delegates will join in from the comfort of their homes and offices across Ireland and around the world, the event itself will be broadcast live from our state of the art studio in Dublin.
 Many of our speakers and panellists will appear live on stage, while our international keynotes and participants will be video-conferenced in to join the conversation.

 Benefits of virtual attendance include:

 - Access to Virtual Main Stage for all keynotes, presentations and debates